Improved Stability Estimates and Flight Time Predictions Using Higher-Order Transverse Discontinuity Mapping in Hybrid Dynamical Systems: Floquet multipliers from the higher-order saltation matrix

-where, $\mathbf{\Phi}_{i}$ is the STM from the Poincar\'{e} section $\Sigma_1$ to the discontinuous boundary $\Sigma_{2}$. $S^{i}_2$ is the saltation matrix evaluated up to $\mathcal{O}(2)$ using Eq. \eqref{eq 26} and $\mathbf{\Phi}_n$ is the final STM that takes the perturbed trajectory back to the $\Sigma_1$ within one time period $T$.
-In order to evaluate the saltation matrix $S_2$ numerically, the initial conditions for the set of orthogonal perturbed vectors in Eq. \eqref{eq 23} are chosen as a hypersphere of radius $r_0$.
-A small number is assigned to $r_0$ to ensure the perturbations obey the dynamics in the local linear neighbourhood, governed by the Jacobian; see Eqs. \eqref{eq 23}.
-Hence, two STMs $\mathbf{Y}_1$ and $\mathbf{Y}_2$ is defined in Eq. \eqref{eq 29} where $\mathbf{Y}_1$ evaluates the saltation matrix and $\mathbf{Y}_2$ is the STM which maps the perturbed vectors at the instant of border collision.
+where, $\mathbf{\Phi}_{i}$ is the STM from the Poincar\'{e} section $\Sigma_1$ to the discontinuous boundary $\Sigma_{2}$. $\mathbf{S}^{i}_2$ is the saltation matrix evaluated up to $\mathcal{O}(2)$ using Eq. \eqref{eq 30} and $\mathbf{\Phi}_n$ is the final STM that takes the perturbed trajectory back to the $\Sigma_1$ within one time period $T$.
+To evaluate the saltation matrix $\mathbf{S}_2$ numerically, initial conditions for the set of orthogonal perturbed vectors in Eq. \eqref{eq 27} are chosen on a hypersphere of radius $r_0$.
+A small number is assigned to $r_0$ to ensure the perturbation vectors obey the dynamics in the local neighbourhood, governed by the Jacobian matrix.
+Two STMs $\mathbf{Y}_1$ and $\mathbf{Y}_2$ are defined in Eq. \eqref{eq 33} where $\mathbf{Y}_1$ evaluates the higher-order saltation matrix and $\mathbf{Y}_2$ is the STM of the flow to and from the discontinuity boundary.

-The eigenvalues of the monodromy matrix, also known as the Floquet multipliers, are numerically obtained by solving Eq. \eqref{eq 28}.
+The eigenvalues or Floquet multipliers of the monodromy matrix are numerically obtained from Eq. \eqref{eq 32}.
 For a dynamical system of $\mathbb{R}^n$, complex conjugate pairs of eigenvalues exist for oscillatory solutions.
-The magnitude of the eigenvalues is an indicator of the stability of the orbit under consideration.
-Periodic trajectories yield eigenvalues that lie within the unit circle in the Argand plane.
-Eigenvalues with magnitude greater than unity denote that perturbed trajectories from the periodic orbit diverges.
-For aperiodic solutions corresponding to exponentially diverging trajectories, the Floquet multipliers has been calculated from the monodromy matrix for a default time period of $100$s \textit{i.e.}, $\Phi(T = 100)$.
-An algorithmic description for obtaining these Floquet multipliers is provided; see Algorithm \ref{algo 2}.
+Magnitudes of the eigenvalues are indicators of the stability of an orbit under consideration.
+Stable orbits always yield eigenvalues that lie within the unit circle in the Argand plane, while those with a magnitude greater than unity denote that perturbations will diverge and result in an unstable orbit. \ref{app b} outlines the algorithm to obtain Floquet multipliers from the numerically obtained higher-order saltation matrix defined in Eq. \eqref{eq 30}.